MCP server integration

 Client connection configuration:

-MCP server integration also requires configuration on the client side, typically via a config file, to include the MCP server addresses, credentials, and other details.
+MCP Server integration also requires configuration on the client side, typically via a config file, to include the MCP Server addresses, credentials, and other details.

 -